H-1B Specialty Occupation Workers

 Under U.S. immigration law, a “specialty occupation” is one which requires the theoretical and practical application of a body of highly specialized knowledge.
 Examples include biotechnology, chemistry, architecture, engineering, mathematics, physical sciences, social sciences, medicine and health, education, law, accounting, certain business specialties, and theology.

-The employment must meet one of the following criteria to qualify as a specialty occupation:
+The employer must keep on file the employee’s Public Access File, and the H-1B employment must meet one of the following criteria to qualify as a specialty occupation:

 - Bachelor’s or higher degree or its equivalent is normally the minimum entry requirement for the position